orangemug/parabox/README.md

 ## Adapters
-It's really simple to setup add a new adapter, create a modules which the ollowing methods
+It's really simple to setup add a new adapter, create a modules which the following methods

     .send(String:data);
     .destroy();